rndsolutions/docs.hawkcd.io/docs/installation/index.md

 Linux
 ------
-For Linux like operating systems ``HawkCD`` is distributed as a self containing package, it ships with embedded Redis database.
+For Linux-like operating systems `HawkCD` is distributed as a self containing package.
+It ships with embedded Redis database.

 ###Install & Run the Server